artsy/artsy.github.io/_posts/2015-11-12-Using-OCR-To-Fix-A-Hilarious-Bug.markdown

 ![Bad Related Artists](/images/2015-11-12-hilarious-bug/eigen.png)

 Weird right?
 We eventually tracked down what was going on, and it's actually perfectly summarized in [this issue](https://github.com/blueimp/jQuery-File-Upload/pull/3356).
+When someone copies text from Excel, it also generates an image of that cell or cells, and puts it into the clipboard.
 We immediately suspected something with `pasteZone`, and the bug was easy to reproduce - have an image in your clipboard and paste anywhere on the page.

 We have an admin panel that allows some metadata about an artist to be edited.
 This includes their bio, as well as a place to upload a representative image as their 'cover thumbnail'.